Trump tropes

 As Bakhtin wrote, carnival is not a spectacle seen by the people; they live in it, and everyone participates because its very idea embraces all the people.

-Yet the people turn the terror of profligacy into the blind laughter of the carnival.
+Yet the people turn the terror of its profligacy into the blind laughter of the carnival.
 The cosmic catastrophe (of Trump in our case) represented in the material bodily lower stratum is degraded, humanised, and transformed into grotesque monsters – monsters to identify if only to mock with impunity.

 Trope#3

-Against this Bakhtin's carnivalesqe asserts itself through diversity - a plurality of consciousnesses, with equal rights and each with its own world, that combine but are not merged in the unity of the event.
+Against this the carnivalesqe asserts itself through diversity - a plurality of consciousnesses, with equal rights and each with its own world, that combine but are not merged in the unity of the event.

 Trope#4